responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 #### 2.2.2.
 The Expected Calibration Error (ECE)

-The Expected Calibration Error [Guo et al, 2017] approximate the difference between **accuracy** and **confidence** in expectation by grouping sample into equally spaced **bins** with respect to their confidence scores.
+The Expected Calibration Error [Guo et al, 2017] approximates the difference between **accuracy** and **confidence** by grouping samples into equally spaced **bins** with respect to their confidence scores.
-ECE is a popular metric to score calibration on classification tasks in practice, because it provides a simple and interpretable estimate of the model calibration.
+Because it is both simple and interpretable, ECE is a popular metric to evaluate calibration on classification tasks in practice.
 ECE computes the difference between average confidence and accuracy within each bin, then takes a **weighted average of these values based upon the relative size of each bin.**